Sgalstyan06/learn-git/README.md

         //reset
 git reset --hard @~ /revert all changes from the currnet commit and navigate to the        correspond parent commit,  which indicates sympbal tilda ~, we can write ~~, or ~2 which is indicate which parents  commit to navigate

-git reset --soft @~~/ navigate the correspond commit, and only remove changes from repasitory
+git reset --soft @~~/ navigate the correspond commit, and only remove changes from repasitory, its mean changes stay in stage area and work repasitory

 git reset --mixed @~, git reset @~ <default>/ navigate the corespond commit, and remove all changes, except work directory